FrezeSteve/MyPersonalBlog/README.md

 2. In the react folder in the terminal run `npm install` to install the node modules
 3. Run `npm start` to serve your react app on a local server
-4. In the flask folder in the terminal run `flask db init` and also `flask db migrate -m "Initial migration."` to migrate models into db
+4. In the flask folder in the terminal run run `pip3 install -r requirements.txt` to install python modules
  5. Change the necessary configurations in the .env file
- 6. Run `pip3 install -r requirements.txt` to install python
+ 6. Run `flask db init` and also
- modules
+ `flask db migrate -m "Initial migration."` to migrate models into db
  7. Run `flask run --host 0.0.0.0` to start the flask server
  8. Copy the url on the terminal for the react app and paste on the browser